ZetangForward/Long-context-Eval/README.md

 When using it, there are more relevant parameters, such as

-- `file_name`: "Optional parameter.
+- `save_tag`: "Optional parameter.
 Use this to specify the name of the file to be saved."
 - `torch_dtype`: Specifies the PyTorch data type that you want to use.default="torch.bfloat16"
 - `limit`: accepts an integer,or just `auto` .it will limit the number of documents to evaluate to the first X documents.default="auto"
 - `adapter_path`: the adapter_path parameter specifies the location of an adapter model.